This website uses cookies

 To start using the WooCommerce API, follow these steps:

-3. Choose an API endpoint: WooCommerce provides several endpoints for accessing different data types, such as orders, products, customers, and more.
+• Now, you need to choose an API endpoint.
+WooCommerce provides several endpoints for accessing different data types, such as orders, products, customers, and more.
 Choose the endpoint that corresponds to the data you want to access.

 Creating API keys in WooCommerce is a simple process that involves just a few steps.
-Here’s a step-by-step guide to creating API keys in WooCommerce:
+Here’s how to do it:

 • Log in to your WordPress dashboard and navigate to WooCommerce → Settings.